Opened to the public in 2007, the 68 acre historic Honey Horn property has a history dating back 300 years.

 The 1200 square foot butterfly habitat is open daily (free admission) and is home to some 13 species of native butterflies to the Lowcountry.
 During your walk through the enclosure you will discover what types of plants are necessary to sustain butterflies throughout their lifecycle.
 You will encounter butterfly eggs, caterpillars, and chrysalis.
 And if you are lucky, witness a chrysalis evolve into an adult butterfly.
 Interpretive panels will provide additional information on the anatomy of the butterfly and how you can help them thrive.

 The large garden plot contains a variety of Lowcountry flora….trees, bushes, vegetables and palms.

 Learn the historical relevance of these plants.
 Find out which plants were used for medicinal purposes, clothing, and household goods.
 See indigo, rice, cotton plants and sweetgrass.
 Another section of the garden focuses on typical Lowcountry crops to include corn, okra, beans, sweet potatoes, collards and more.
-All plants/trees/bushes are labeled.
+Labels specify all plants, trees and bushes.

 Over 100 camellia varieties are on display in this garden, located next to the Mary Ann Peeples Pavilion.
 There are two varieties of the common tea plant Camellia sinensis, and several varieties of the ornamental species Camellia japonica, Camellia sasanqua and Camellia heimalis with great variety of bloom color, size and form.
 This camellia garden was donated to the Musuem by Fred and Donna Manske, a Museum advocate and past Museum Board Member.